myTselection/smartschool_ha/README.md

 - Todo lists:
   - Separate Todo list for "Toetsen", "Taken", "Meebrengen" and "Volgende"
+  - Each Todo list will contain the username between brackets to distinct the list of different users (if multiple accounts are linked)
   - Volgende:
     - overview of all "Taken", "Toetsen", "Meebrengen" for next planned lesson (next day or next day after weekend/holiday)
   - Meebrengen: